 - Plumping lips with injections of hyaluronic acid is a common cosmetic procedure.

 - A small study suggests the procedure can also improve lip strength in people with facial paralysis.

 A cosmetic surgery that uses injections of hyaluronic acid to make lips appear fuller could also improve the lives of people with facial paralysis, according to results of a small study by researchers at Johns Hopkins and Stanford universities.

-Facial paralysis causes both physical and psychological problems, says Kofi Boahene, M.D., a facial plastic and reconstructive surgeon in the at the Johns Hopkins University School of Medicine and an author of a published report about the study appearing June 18 in the journal JAMA Facial Plastic Surgery.
+Facial paralysis causes both physical and psychological problems, says Kofi Boahene, M.D., a facial plastic and reconstructive surgeon in the Department of Otolaryngology-Head and Neck Surgery at the Johns Hopkins University School of Medicine and an author of a published report about the study appearing June 18 in the journal JAMA Facial Plastic Surgery.
 “It’s a very large problem,” he notes, “that can occur because of stroke, Bell’s Palsy, muscular dystrophy, trauma and birth defects.”